hackworthltd/primer-app/README.md

 yarn workspace @hackworthltd/primer-components storybook
 ```

 This command builds the component Storybook and then serves a local instance of it, which includes support for HMR.
+It will automatically open a browser window.
+This can be disabled by `yarn storybook --no-open`.

 #### `yarn build-storybook`